jxjo/PlanformCreator2/README.md

 - Bezier with straight trailing edge: A sub-variant of "Bezier" when the planform has a straight trailing edge.
 - Trapezoid: For the definition of a (multiple) trapezoid wing.
 The chord is defined by the chord length of the individual segments.

 In PC2, the chord distribution is always displayed in normalized form.
 Both span and chord length range from 0 to 1.
-This has the advantage that chord distributions - even of different wing designs - can be compared with each other without distortion.
+This allows chord distributions - even of different wing designs - to be compared with each other without distortion.

 ![PC2](images/Normalized_chord_distribution.png "Varying chord distribution")
 <sup>Variations of the chord distribution using a Bezier curve  </sup>